ajit-go/go-school/readme.md

 ## Go Build & packages

-packages are name of folders and this is what go looks to impoert in import statement.
+packages are name of folders and this is what go looks to import in import statement.
 Normally the directory name is same as the package declared in the code file in that directory.

 Go build looks in path `go env GOPATH`, and normally all packages are kept in this 1 directory